MrBetta520/MSSA-Assignment-1.1/README.md

                Take the input from user to select circle or square and display the calculated area . no hard coded values!

 Assignment 2.2 Write a console application to create a text file and save your basic details like name, age, address ( use dummy data).
 Read the details from same file and print on console.

+Assignment 4.1.1 Write a method that returns a string of even numbers greater than 0 and less than 100.

+Assignment 4.1.2 Given a year as integer, write a method that checks if year is leap.

+Assignment 4.1.3 Given a string, write a method that returns that string in reverse order.

+Assignment 4.1.4 Write a program in C# Sharp to create a function to input a string and count number of spaces are in the string.